epfl-dcsl/tyche-devel/C/libraries/sdktyche/readme.md

 # SDK Tyche
+//driver for creating tds, supports both kvm and custom backend

 The sdk allows to easily build domains (enclaves, sandboxes, or mixes of both).
 It is divided into two folders: